Skip to main content

 The WebKit Font Loading Pipeline in Apple Mail

 Apple Mail processes embedded fonts synchronously.
 When the client encounters a @font-face rule, it initiates an immediate fetch.
-If the primary asset fails to load, times out, or is blocked by Intelligent Tracking Prevention (ITP), WebKit instantly resolves to the next available typeface in the font-family declaration.
+If the primary asset fails to load, times out, or is blocked by a network issue, WebKit resolves to the next available typeface in the font-family declaration.

 Critical Rendering Constraints: